 Active Duty Military Service Withdrawals

 Students who are called to active duty military service during the term need to provide a copy of military orders to email@example.com within one year of the beginning of the term in question.
-Students will be withdrawn with the 100% refund.
+Students will be withdrawn with a 100% refund.
 Otherwise, students remain responsible for the charges.